Toggle: English / Spanish

 Frequently inspecting the feet and shoes to reduce injury caused by pressure or objects in the shoes

 Guarding the extremities to prevent injury from pressure

 Alcohol must be stopped to prevent the damage from getting worse.
-Treatment for alcoholism may include counseling or social support such as Alcoholics Anonymous (AA), or taking medicines.
+Treatment for alcoholism may include counseling, social support such as Alcoholics Anonymous (AA), or medicines.

 Damage to nerves from alcoholic neuropathy is usually permanent.
 It is likely to get worse if the person continues to use alcohol or if nutritional problems are not corrected.
 Alcoholic neuropathy is usually not life-threatening, but it can severely affect quality of life.

 Call for an appointment with your health care provider if you have symptoms of alcoholic neuropathy.

 The only way to prevent alcoholic neuropathy is not to drink excessive amounts of alcohol.

 Katri B, Koontz D. Disorders of the peripheral nerves.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
 Bradley's Neurology in Clinical Practice.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 76.